A growing decline: we must act now!

 Every weakened democratic institution makes the next more vulnerable.

-Without functioning democracy, it is impossible to implement the climate and public health policies the world needs.
+Without functioning democracies, it is impossible to implement the climate and public health policies our societies urgently need.

 We must act now!